 5. No Heat or UV Emissions

 If you’ve ever tried to change an incandescent light bulb right after it goes out, you know how hot they get when they’re in use.
-Many traditional lighting sources like incandescent bulbs turn more than 90% of the energy they use to heat, allocating only 10% of energy to actual light production.
+Many traditional lighting systems like incandescent bulbs turn more than 90% of the energy they use to heat, allocating only 10% of energy to actual light production.

 LEDs emit almost no heat, and most of the light they emit is within the visible spectrum.
 This feature is one reason that medical experts are looking at LEDs as a possible solution for Seasonal Affective Disorder (SAD), which affects many people during the darker months of the year.